Icinga/icinga2/doc/17-troubleshooting.md

 contain additional attributes, your objects will automatically inherit them.
 You can override or modify these attributes in the current object.

+## <a id="configuration-value-dollar-sign"></a> Configuration Value with Single Dollar Sign

+In case your configuration validation fails with a missing closing dollar sign error message, you did not properly escape the single dollar sign preventing its usage as [runtime macro](3-monitoring-basics.md#runtime-macros).

+    critical/config: Error: Validation failed for Object 'ping4' (Type: 'Service') at /etc/icinga2/zones.d/global-templates/windows.conf:24: Closing $ not found in macro format string 'top-syntax=${list}'.

 ## <a id="troubleshooting-cluster"></a> Cluster Troubleshooting

 This applies to anything using the cluster protocol: